-The partial capability level can be attributed to the following strengths:
+The high capability level can be attributed to the following strengths:

 Strength 1: Multiple participants had significant experience in WINLINK.
 Perhaps 5 had been regular participants in the Florida Winlink Check In net, which tests all nooks and crannies of WINLINK systems (well beyond the basic email) week after week.
+Experienced personnel were strategically utilized to make communications for multiple teams.